bclarke-nes/KIND-shiny-intro/README.md

 ## What this training will cover

 This course will cover the basics of building a simple dashboard in Shiny.
-You can [see a live preview of the finished dashboard](https://l8865y-brendan-clarke.shinyapps.io/KIND_intro_shiny_final_app/).
 This will include:

 + an introduction to Shiny and reactive programming
 + basic user interface design